 If you are expecting twins or triplets, or have other risk factors, you will probably have at least two of your antenatal appointments with an obstetrician at the hospital.

-How can I find a midwife?
+How can I find a midwife for my antenatal appointments?

-Your doctor can put you in touch with your local midwives or you can get contact them directly – ask for their details at your doctor's surgery, health centre or children's centre.
+Your GP can put you in touch with your local midwives or you can get contact them directly – ask for their details at your doctor's surgery, health centre or children's centre.
 You can also find maternity services near you by putting your postcode into this NHS search box.

 If you would like a private midwife, visit the Independent Midwives UK website and put your postcode in the search box to find details of midwives in your area.